 We collect and manage this personal data for the following purposes:

-• To administer our website and blog
+• To administer our communication platforms

 • To answer questions, requests for information, etc., and to manage requests for access to personal data